cmhughes/latexindent.pl/documentation/sec-how-to-use.rst

     latexindent.pl myfile.tex -o=+out++.tex

-See :numref:`app:differences` for details of how the interface has changed from Version 2.2 to Version 3.0 for this flag. ``-s, –silent``
+See :numref:`app:differences` for details of how the interface has changed from Version 2.2 to Version 3.0 for this flag.

+.. describe:: -s, –silent

 ::